FWU-DE/fwu-kc-extensions/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

-## Any contributions you make will be under the Apache License
+## Any contributions you make will be under the Apache Licence

-In short, when you submit code changes, your submissions are understood to be under the same [Apache License](https://choosealicense.com/licenses/apache-2.0/) version 2.0 that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [Apache Licence](https://choosealicence.com/licences/apache-2.0/) version 2.0 that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using GitHub issues